When it comes to the health and wellbeing of their pets, most owners are willing to spare no expense.

 Source: Grata

-If you’re an investor interested in companies similar to PetIQ, try these:
+If you’re an investor interested in companies similar to Meowtel, try these:

 Learn more about this acquisition — or any of the others listed below — anytime, anywhere using the latest version of the Grata Go mobile app.
 Get all of the ownership and investment data you need right in the palm of your hand.

-If you’re an investor interested in companies similar to Cat in a Flat, try these:
+If you’re an investor interested in companies similar to Marltons Pet Care, try these:

-If you’re an investor interested in companies similar to Provet, try these:
+If you’re an investor interested in companies similar to Arvonia Veterinary, try these:

-If you’re an investor interested in companies similar to the Compounding Pharmacy of Manitoba, try these:
+If you’re an investor interested in companies similar to Primal Pet Foods, try these:

-If you’re an investor interested in companies similar to Baker McVeigh, try these:
+If you’re an investor interested in companies similar to FirstMate Pet Foods, try these:

-If you’re an investor interested in companies similar to the Pet Apothecary, try these:
+If you’re an investor interested in companies similar to Blue-9 Pet Products, try these:

 Hundreds of live deals and active mandates are being showcased on the Grata Deal Network.
 Here are some examples of mandates related to the pet care industry:

-- A pet and pet supplies store with $10.6M in revenue and a $2.4M EBITDA
+- A pet food and treat manufacturer with $4M in revenue

-- A livestock and pet supply business with $8.2M in revenue
+- A pet supply and grooming franchise with $5.2M in revenue and an 8% EBITDA margin

 If you’re interested in these deals and you want to see more, register to learn more here.